Last Updated on June 22, 2022

 Every time we visit, delicious and diverse restaurants in Goldsboro and Wayne County keep filling our bellies.
 It keeps us coming back for weekend visits and even trips during random days of the week.

-From authentic ethnic flavors to historic and smoky barbecue, we’re going to share a few of our favorite places to eat in Goldsboro and around the county, so you can enjoy scenic drives before and after your meal.
+From authentic international flavors to historic and smoky barbecue, we’re going to share a few of our favorite places to eat in Goldsboro and around the county, so you can enjoy scenic drives before and after your meal.

 So sharpen your utensils and prepare to feast with us for some of the tastiest food in Eastern North Carolina.